-Upon receipt of the aggregate consideration from the Treasury on December 12, 2008, the Company allocated the \$75.0 million proceeds on a pro rata basis to the Series A Preferred Stock and the Warrant based on relative fair values.
-In estimating the fair value of the Warrant, the Company utilized the Black-Scholes model which includes assumptions regarding the Company's common stock prices, stock price volatility, dividend yield, the risk free interest rate and the estimated life of the Warrant.
-The fair value of the Series A Preferred Stock was determined using a discounted cash flow methodology and a discount rate of 12%.
-As a result, the Company assigned \$3.1 million of the aggregate proceeds to the Warrant and \$71.9 million to the Series A Preferred Stock.
+Upon receipt of the aggregate consideration from the Treasury on December 12, 2008, the Company allocated the \$75.0 million proceeds on a pro rata basis to the Series A Preferred Stock and the Warrant based on relative fair values resulting in \$3.1 million of the aggregate proceeds assigned to the Warrant and \$71.9 million assigned to the Series A Preferred Stock.
 The discount assigned to the Series A Preferred Stock was expected to be amortized over a five-year period, which was the expected life of the Series A Preferred Stock at the time it was issued, up to the \$75.0 million liquidation value of such preferred stock, with the cost of such amortization being reported as additional preferred stock dividends.
 This resulted in a total dividend with a consistent annual effective yield of 5.98% prior to the Company's redemption of the Series A Preferred Stock.
 As a result of the redemption, the remaining unamortized discount of \$2.7 million was recognized as an additional preferred stock dividend in the fourth quarter of 2009.